pachyderm/docs/content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 Use Pachyderm's default image and values.yaml [`jupyterhub-ext-values.yaml`](https://github.com/pachyderm/pachyderm/blob/{{ config.pach_branch }}/etc/helm/examples/jupyterhub-ext-values.yaml) or follow the instructions to update your own.

-!!!
-Note
+{{% notice info %}}
 Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples) running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
+{{% /notice %}}